Legal

 10.1 Adherence to Policies

-Customers must ensure their use of ParadoxNetworks Limited's services is in full compliance with our Terms of Service (TOS) and the Acceptable Use Policy (AUP).
-This includes, but is not limited to, maintaining the security and integrity of their systems and data, and not engaging in activities that could harm ParadoxNetworks Limited's network, affect other customers, or negatively impact the broader internet.
+Customers must use services in full compliance with our Terms of Service and this AUP.
+This includes maintaining the security of their systems and not engaging in activities that could harm our network, other customers, or the broader internet.

 10.2 Responsibility for Compliance